JosephRivera10/battlefood/README.md

 Battlefood is a concept game to help understand Polymer 3 better.
 Feel free to clone it and work on adding features, optimizing the code, or just expanding the game.
 [Polymer 3](https://www.polymer-project.org/) and [lit-html](https://lit-html.polymer-project.org/) are new technologies and are under constant development.
 Some of the code in this project may not adhere to current best practices.

+This project is covered under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://github.com/straley/battlefood/blob/master/LICENSE.md).
+Rights are granted for personal use.
+You are not permitted to use this code commerically, nor are you allowed to produce and share derivative work.
+(You may work on it locally, but your repositories must be private.)

 ![alt text](https://github.com/straley/battlefood/blob/master/readme/gameplay.png?raw=true "Example Game")

 You can preview the game at http://straley.net/battlefood.